|With the contribution of:|

 - Policy evaluation of biodiversity related policies.

 This year’s meeting is inviting attention to the relationship between biodiversity and land use management, population and food security, and papers and sessions are invited on these themes.
-In addition, two policy panels will focus on the themes of "Biodiversity Offsets: Problems, Policies, Opportunities?" and “Food Security and Biodiversity: Conflicts, Challenges, Policies”.
+In addition, a policy panel discussion will focus on the theme of “Food Security and Biodiversity: Conflicts, Challenges, Policies”.

 Keynote speakers for the 15th BIOECON Conference are: